 On November 13, 2023, 150 CCM Black Oak Ltd. (the "Seller"), a Texas Limited Partnership, entered into two Contracts for Purchase and Sale and Escrow Instructions (each an "Agreement," collectively, the "Agreements") with Century Land Holdings of Texas, LLC, a Colorado limited liability company (the "Buyer").
 Pursuant to the terms of one of the aforementioned Agreements, the Seller has agreed to sell approximately 142 single-family detached residential lots comprising a section of a residential community in the city of Magnolia, Texas known as the "Lakes at Black Oak."
 The selling price of these lots is anticipated to equal approximately \$7.4 million.
 Pursuant to the other Agreement, the Seller has agreed to sell 63 single-family detached residential lots in the city of Magnolia, Texas.
 In 2021, our subsidiary Alset EHome Inc. acquired approximately 19.5 acres of partially developed land near Houston, Texas which was used to develop a community named Alset Villas ("Alset Villas").
 Alset EHome was in the process of developing the 63 lots at Alset Villas in 2023.
 The selling price of these lots is anticipated to equal approximately \$3.3 million.
-The closing of the transactions described above depends on the satisfaction of certain conditions, and is expected to take place during the second quarter of 2024.
+The closing of the transactions described above depends on the satisfaction of certain conditions.
+The sale of the first 70 lots closed on July 1, 2024 generating approximately \$3.8 million.